hnes/libaco/README.md

 Issues and PRs are welcome 🎉🎉🎉

-Besides this README, you could also visit the documentation from [https://libaco.org/docs](https://libaco.org/docs).
-Please follow this README if there are any differences because the documentation on the website may be lagging behind from this README.
+Besides this readme, you could also visit the documentation from [https://libaco.org/docs](https://libaco.org/docs).
+Please follow this readme if there are any differences because the documentation on the website may be lagging behind from this readme.

 Note: Please use [releases][github-release] instead of the `master` to build the final binary.